Installing a Later 1991-93 Windshield

 installing a new one.

-3. Do your best to cut the old butyl all
+3. Do your best to cut the old BUTYL all

 the way around before attempting to remove the